 The final and most likely hypothesis is that the balls may have been portions of clay used in the tobacco pipe manufacturing process.
 Fired clay balls like these have been documented on pipe-making sites in both the New World and the Old.
 Tobacco pipe manufacture was one of the first English industries at Jamestown.
 A “tobacco-pipe-maker,” Robert Cotton arrived at Jamestown in early 1608 and until ca. 1610, made smoking pipes in a hybridized Indian-English style.
 Thousands of Cotton pipe fragments were recovered from plowzone and subsurface features during James Fort excavations.
 Saggers used for firing the pipes, copper alloy stamps for marking them, and by-products such as fired clay stem and bowl shavings, and pipe wasters were also found.
 The balls may also have been part of the process, as the clay measurements needed to make a pipe were rolled into balls for stacking.
 These few objects may have unintentionally rolled into a fire, creating the fired clay balls archaeologists recover in excavations today.

-Further research will determine which of these hypotheses is correct.
+Further research may help to determine which of these hypotheses is correct.